Diabetes

 What type of exercise is best for diabetes?

-A mix of aerobic exercise, resistance training, and general daily activity is often recommended for diabetes.
-The best plan depends on your age, current fitness, blood glucose control, joint health, and any complications.
-Many people do well with a gradual program that combines walking, cycling, strength work, and balance training.
+A mix of aerobic exercise, resistance training, balance work and daily movement is often useful for diabetes.
+The best plan depends on your age, fitness, blood glucose control, joint health, medicines and any complications.

 Can Exercise Physiology help with diabetes?

 Yes.
-Exercise Physiology can help by providing a tailored exercise plan that matches your health status, symptoms, medications, and goals.
-This can be especially useful if you have low confidence with exercise, multiple health issues, reduced fitness, or want help progressing safely over time.
+Exercise Physiology can help by providing a tailored exercise plan that matches your health status, symptoms, medications and goals.
+This can be helpful if you have low confidence with exercise, multiple health issues, reduced fitness or want help progressing safely.

 Can diabetes cause foot pain or numbness?

 Yes.
-Diabetes can affect the nerves and circulation, especially in the feet.
-Some people notice numbness, tingling, burning pain, altered balance, or slower healing.
-These changes should be taken seriously because reduced sensation can make foot injuries easier to miss.
+Diabetes can affect nerves and circulation, especially in the feet.
+Some people notice numbness, tingling, burning pain, altered balance or slower healing.
+These changes should be reviewed because reduced feeling can make foot injuries easier to miss.

 Should you exercise if your blood glucose is high?

 Sometimes, but not always.
-Exercise can help manage blood glucose, but it may need to be delayed or modified if levels are very high, you feel unwell, or ketones are present.
-Your doctor, diabetes educator, or exercise physiologist can help you decide what is safe for your situation.
+Exercise can help manage blood glucose, but it may need to be delayed or changed if levels are very high, you feel unwell, or ketones are present.
+Your doctor, diabetes educator or exercise physiologist can guide you.

 Can physiotherapy help people with diabetes?

-Physiotherapy may help when diabetes contributes to pain, stiffness, reduced mobility, tendon overload, foot problems, balance changes, or difficulty returning to exercise.
-It can also work alongside Exercise Physiology when you need both symptom support and a longer-term exercise plan.
+Physiotherapy may help when diabetes contributes to pain, stiffness, reduced mobility, tendon overload, foot problems, balance changes or difficulty returning to exercise.
+It can also work with Exercise Physiology for longer-term exercise planning.

 When should someone with diabetes get their feet checked?

-Feet should be checked regularly, especially if you have numbness, tingling, burning, poor healing, skin changes, or a history of ulcers.
-You should also get prompt review if you notice a new wound, redness, swelling, or footwear rubbing that does not settle quickly.
+Feet should be checked regularly, especially if you have numbness, tingling, burning, poor healing, skin changes or a history of ulcers.
+Get prompt review if you notice a new wound, redness, swelling, or footwear rubbing that does not settle quickly.

 Book your appointment – 24/7